TheSlowGrowth/MonomeArcClone/README.md

 Depending on the quality of your laser cutter, you may have to manually remove some leftover parts from the light shaper with a small sharp knife.

-For a more diffused LED appearance, either cut the rings from frosted acyrlic, lightly sand the underside of the rings with 400 grit sandpaper, or perhaps put a ring of very thin paper between the ring and light shaper.
+For a more diffused light from the LEDs, either cut the rings from frosted acyrlic, lightly sand the underside of the rings with 400 grit sandpaper, or perhaps put a ring of very thin paper between the ring and light shaper.

 The blind threaded holes in the top panel are not deep enough for normal male-female M3 hex spacers, so insert 12mm setscrews (preferably fastened with thread lock e.g. loctite) and then screw 4mm female-female hex spacers over them before attaching the ring board.